lazyppl-team/lazyppl/README.md

 Various examples are given in Literate Haskell at [https://lazyppl-team.github.io](https://lazyppl-team.github.io).

+The main LazyPPL modules are available on [Hackage](https://hackage.haskell.org/package/lazyppl) and [Stackage](https://www.stackage.org/).

-To try the different examples, use ``stack run wiener-exe`` and so on.
+To try the different examples, download the repository and use ``stack run wiener-exe`` and so on.
 The source is in ``src/``.

 A Docker image is [available](https://hub.docker.com/r/youkad/lazyppl).
 To start a container, run the following command: